-A big one that can impact both the look, feel and lighting of your apartment are how your windows are covered.
-The window coverings that come with your apartment aren’t meant for style, they’re meant for function but don’t be afraid to replace them with something new and more your speed.
+A big one that can impact both the look, feel and lighting of your apartment is the window coverings.
+The window coverings that come with your apartment aren't meant for style, they're meant for function but don't be afraid to replace them with something new and more your speed.
 Just like everything else, get the ok from your landlord and keep the old blinds to replace them once and if you move out.
-Doesn’t this look better anyways?
+Doesn't this look better anyway?

 Some other changes you can that don't matter at all to the damage deposit of your apartment include, but aren't limited to, area rugs, changing out the lightbulbs to incandescent or high-efficiency if your prefer and shower curtains.
 Go wild and have fun with it, but just not too wild.
 One of the best parts about changes you make to your rental apartment, is that if you move, all your customizable work can be easily taken down and brought with you to your next home.
 The goal here is to get the maximum amount of your deposit back and put it into your savings account, definitely not to throw a pizza housewarming party with friends at your new apartment.
 Nope, definitely not that.